Writers' Council Profiles

 Journalist, novelist, poet, editor

-UK-born Carol has worked as a magazine and newspaper reporter and editor in Canada, England and Asia.
+UK-born Carol has also worked as a magazine and newspaper reporter and editor in Canada, England and Asia.
 She is a former editor of Celtic Life International magazine and is currently a partner in the Atlantic Canadian business news site www.entrevestor.com.

 Carol has an English degree from London University and also studied Mandarin Chinese in Taipei, Shanghai and London’s Ealing School of Languages.
-She was a poetry finalist in the 2015 Atlantic Writing Competition, and a finalist in the adult novel category of Nova Writes, 2016.
-She is working on a sequel to her YA fantasy Membrane and an adult novel.

 Atlantic Journalism Awards, Best Magazine Article 2011